zkemail/zk-email-verify/docs/README.md

 directly ask for SSH keys, or you can look them up on GitHub at
 <https://github.com/ecnerwala.keys>.
 Only RSA keys are supported for now.

-Now, sign the message using the `Sign` button.
-This process might take a little bit.
+Now, sign the message using the `Sign` button and wait up to a minute for it to compute.
 Then, you can use the `Share Link` button next to the group signature to get a sendable link with the group signature filled in.
 You can also use the `Share Link` button next to the message to get a prefilled message, if you'd like to share it with others to sign as well.